saientropy/Physics-AI/README.md

   The proposed designs are evaluated by the PINN to ensure they meet physical constraints and performance criteria.

 - **Integration:**
-  The PINN serves as a fast, differentiable evaluator within the inverse design loop, enabling gradient-based optimization to refine material designs.
+  The PINN serves as a fast, differentiable evaluator within the inverse design loop, enabling gradient-based optimization to refine material designs and properties